 Ruby derives its name from the Latin word "ruber," meaning red.
 It is the name given to the red

 variety of corundum, which in any other color is called sapphire.
-Pink corundum is not considered
+Pink corundum is not designated as a ruby,

 - Hue refers to the ruby's basic color - red, slight orange, strong orange, slight purple, and